 For 100 years Govan was the centre of shipbuilding on the Clyde.
 Here some of the finest, most luxurious liners, steamships and naval vessels were designed and launched.
 Today there are few visual reminders of this once thriving Clydeside industry but the former Fairfield Shipbuilding & Engineering Offices still pay testament to its greatness.
-Voted one of Glasgow's most admired buildings, this iconic, A-listed edifice is being restored in a £4 million project to provide a heritage centre and prestigious office accommodation.
+Voted one of Glasgow's most admired buildings, this iconic, A-listed edifice has been restored in a £4 million project to provide a heritage centre and prestigious office accommodation.

 Are you part of Fairfield's story?
 If so, we would like to hear from you.
 The Heritage Centre will feature the stories and profiles of those who worked at Fairfield and are part of its history.
 Please contact us if you would like to tell us your experiences or be included in the exhibition.